scythemenace/Student-Center/README.md

 ## **Introduction**

-This project is a **real-time collaborative environment** built using modern web technologies.
+Viniculum is a **real-time collaborative environment** built using modern web technologies.
 It supports multiple users interacting within a shared virtual space.
 Users can:

 - Move their avatars within the environment in real time, with movements synchronized using **WebSockets**.
 - Engage in voice chat with others using **WebRTC**.